 - Pay down outstanding balances before applying and make sure the new, lower balances appear on your credit report.
 There is a natural tendency to keep money in your checking account for a rainy day while carrying a balance on your credit card.
 Do the opposite, the bank knows how much you owe not how much you have in your checking account.
 The other benefit of doing this is that the lower balances tend to increase your credit score.

 - If you are going transfer a balance either to consolidate or take advantage of a 0% promotional offer list it on the application.
-Banks like to know that you are not keeping an existing balance plus growing a balance on their card, they also love winning business from competition.
+Banks like to know that you are not keeping an existing balance plus growing a balance on their card, they also love winning business from the competition.

 - Do everything you can to get high limit credit cards.
 There are some cards where Visa requires that the issuer offer at least an $8,000 line.
 These cards are marketed as Visa Infinite.
 If you don’t have any higher line cards you may want to request a credit line increase before applying for these high line cards.
 This demonstrates that you can handle a higher credit line card.

 - Diversify your credit.
 Do NOT be afraid to open that retail store card.
-Not only do those retail cards give you great value for signing up and great shopping offers, they also grow your credit.
+Not only do those retail cards give you great value for signing up and great shopping offers, but they also grow your credit.
 If you demonstrate you can keep balances low on multiple cards the banks will fight for you.

 - Apply where you bank.
 The bank takes into account your deposit history.
-If you have a good deposit balance, have regular deposits from your job, and/or have managed your checking account well the banks understands you manage your finances well and is more likely to approve your application.
+If you have a good deposit balance, have regular deposits from your job, and/or have managed your checking account well the banks understand you manage your finances well and is more likely to approve your application.

 - Follow us on Seek, we know which banks prefer customers with low balances, high balances, few cards, many cards, etc.

 - 10 Tips for Female Entrepreneurs From Women Who Founded Companies

 - Cities With the Most Female Entrepreneurs